-Every effort is made by Rider University to preserve the privacy of reports.
-Rider University will not share the identity of any individual who has made a
+Every effort is made by Rider University to preserve the privacy of reports.2 Rider University will not share the identity of any individual who has made a

-&lt;sup>2 For the purpose of this policy, privacy and confidentiality have distinct meanings.
+2 For the purpose of this policy, privacy and confidentiality have distinct meanings.
 Privacy means that information related to a complaint will be shared with a limited number of Rider University employees who "need to know" in order to assist in the assessment, investigation, and resolution of the report.
 All employees who are involved in Rider University's response to notice under this policy receive specific training and guidance about sharing and safeguarding private information in accordance with state and federal law.
 The privacy of student education records will be protected in accordance with the Family Educational Rights and Privacy Act ("FERPA"), as outlined in Rider University's FERPA policy.
 The privacy of employee records will be protected in accordance with Human Resources policies.

-report or complaint of harassment, discrimination, or retaliation; any Complainant, any individual who has been reported to be the perpetrator of sex discrimination, any Respondent, or any witness, except as permitted by the Family Educational Rights and Privacy Act (FERPA), 20 U.S.C.
+Confidentiality exists in the context of laws that protect certain relationships, including those who provide services related to medical and clinical care, mental health providers, counselors, and ordained clergy.
+The law creates a privilege between certain health care providers, mental health care providers, attorneys, clergy, spouses, and others, with their patients, clients, parishioners, and spouses.
+Rider University has designated individuals who have the ability to have privileged communications as Confidential Resources.
+When information is shared by a Complainant with a Confidential Resource, the Confidential Resource cannot reveal the information to any third party except when an applicable law or a court order requires or permits disclosure of such information.
+For example, information may be disclosed when: (i) the individual gives written consent for its disclosure; (ii) there is a concern that the individual will likely cause serious physical harm to self or others; or (iii) the information concerns conduct involving suspected abuse or neglect of a minor under the age of 18, elders, or individuals with disabilities.
+Non-identifiable information may be shared by Confidential Resources for statistical report or complaint of harassment, discrimination, or retaliation; any Complainant, any individual who has been reported to be the perpetrator of sex discrimination, any Respondent, or any witness, except as permitted by the Family Educational Rights and Privacy Act (FERPA), 20 U.S.C.
 1232g; FERPA regulations, 34 CFR part 99; or as required by law; or to carry out the purposes of 34 CFR Part 106, including the conducting of any investigation, hearing, or grievance proceeding arising under these policies and procedures.